100Starlings/rubyblok/README.md

 local-ssl-proxy --source 3333 --target 3000 --cert localhost.pem --key localhost-key.pem
 ```

 This will start a proxy server.
-Now, just go to the Storyblok Space and it will be working! :tada:
+Now, just go to the Storyblok Space and it will be working!
+By doing this initial setup, you are able to see your first Storyblok page inside your app and edit its content in the Storyblok admin interface 🎉

 ## Rubyblok tags